axelerant/engg-handbook/content/docs/principles/build-for-people.md

 ---
 weight: 2
 description: We don't write code in a vacuum.
-We write code to solve problems for our customer, using systems used by their customers, all of which will be maintained by your teammates.
+We write code to solve problems for our customers using systems that their customers use, all of which will be maintained by our teammates.
 ---

 # Build for People

 We don't write code in a vacuum.
-We write code to solve problems for our customer, using systems used by their customers, all of which will be maintained by your teammates.
-We write code once but it is read many times and executed significantly more times.
+We write code to solve problems for our customers using systems that their customers use, all of which will be maintained by our teammates.
+We write code once but it is read many times and executed many times more than it is read.

 ## Solve the problem {#solve}

-You could write the most beautiful, most efficient, most poetic code you possibly can, but if it doesn't help your customer, it doesn't help anyone.
-Write great code and solve the problem.
+We write the most beautiful, most efficient, most poetic code you possibly can, but if it doesn't help our customer, it doesn't help anyone.
+We write great code and solve the problem.

 ## Write readable code {#readable-code}

-Do not try to be clever with your code.
+We do not try to be clever with our code.
 There is a saying that debugging is harder than writing code.
-So if you write the cleverest possible code then, by definition, you are not clever enough to debug it.
+So if we write the cleverest possible code then, by definition, we are not clever enough to debug it.

-Write your code so that it can be read and understood by other people.
+We write our code so that it can be read and understood by other people.